byuksel/generator-bootstrap-backbone-starter/README.md

 #### copy

 Copies files from various source directories to dist/ directory.
-Copies external JS libraries from node_modules directory to dist/, asset files from assets/ to dist/, and js/css/html files from src/ to dist/.
+Copies external JS libraries from node_webapps directory to dist/, asset files from assets/ to dist/, and js/css/html files from src/ to dist/.

 #### flow